 Microsoft focused on mobility for both editions, including plug and play features for connecting to wireless networks was introduced in this version of Windows, and it proved to one of Microsoft’s best-selling products.
 Its use started declining with more Windows 7 deployments.

 A marketing flop!
 People expected too much from its WOW factor.
 Windows Vista released in November 2006 was widely criticized for performance related issues.

 Windows 7 made its official debut on October 22, 2009.
 The OS included enhancements in the form of fast start-up time, Aero Snap, Aero Shake, support for virtual hard disks, a new and improved Windows Media Center, and better security features.

 Bill Gates’ vision of the future computing was Touch and voice replacing mouse and keyboard.
 We already have the touch with Windows 8, a completely redesigned OS built from the ground up.

-The OS replaces the more traditional Microsoft Windows OS look and feel with a new “Modern Interface” consisting of flat tiles that first debuted in the Windows Phone 7 mobile operating system.
+The OS replaces the more traditional Microsoft Windows OS look and feels with a new “Modern Interface” consisting of flat tiles that first debuted in the Windows Phone 7 mobile operating system.

 Windows 8.1 changed a few things for the better which were found wanting in Windows 8.